strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/heroku.md

 :::: tabs card

-::: tab Set new secrets
+::: tab Set new secrets Mac adn Linux

 The following `openssl` commands will generate random new secrets (Mac and Linux only) and set the config values: